Associate in Science Degree (CIP# 1351380100)

 - LPNs must provide evidence of current Florida License and must document completion of a Florida Board of Nursing approved IV therapy certification course

-- Paramedics must provide evidence of current certification in Florida and certification as a Nursing Assistant or evidence of equivalent work experience
+- Paramedics must provide evidence of current certification in Florida and certification as a Nursing Assistant or evidence of equivalent work experience within the last five years prior to the date of admission

 Students are strongly encouraged to consult their campus based health sciences advisor for assistance in determining the best education plan for their career goals.